makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

-# questioning if I should have made more methods private and asking, what are the implications of private methods on rspec tests.
+# questioning if I should have made more methods private and asking what are the implications of private methods on rspec tests.
-# should implement 'context' for weather
+# should I implement 'context' for weather?
 # created a feature test - was unsure if it should include 'tests' or should just have no 'expects' and display like irb
-# during the creation of feature test, found a bug. there is no error returned if trying to take_off a plane twice, even though the plane is no longer in the array.
-Decided that according to user stories this would be correct, as my method airport.check_for_landed(plane) fufills the first user statement 'confirm that it has landed'.
-However, decided it is not in the spirit of the program to keep track of airplanes and accurately allocate them to destinations.
-It doesn't make sense to have a plane 'take_off' twice from the same location. fixed it by writing new tests and methods (check_if_already_landed) and (check_if_already_flying).
+# during the creation of feature test, found a bug.
+There is no error returned if trying to take_off a plane twice, even though the plane is no longer in the array.
+I decided that according to user stories this would be correct, as my method airport.check_for_landed(plane) fulfils the first user statement 'confirm that it has landed'.
+However, I decided it is not in the spirit of the program to keep track of airplanes and accurately allocate them to destinations.
+It doesn't make sense to have a plane 'take_off' twice from the same location.
+I fixed it by writing new tests and methods #check_if_already_landed and #check_if_already_flying for the plane class.
 # need more research for how best to make methods private to increase program security.
 ```